Applying OpenAPI Overlays

 Action types

-There are two types of actions:
+There are three types of actions:

 - Update - Merge new content into targeted nodes